African humid period: Early humidity increases

 Whether some parts of the desert such as highlands like the Red Sea Hills were reached by the westerlies or weather systems associated with the subtropical jet stream—and thus received precipitation—is contentious.
-It is only clearly supported for the Maghreb in northwestern Africa, though river flow/terrace formation and lake development in the Tibesti and Jebel Marra mountains and residual Nile flow may be explained in this way.
+It is only clearly supported for the Maghreb in northwestern Africa and parts of northeastern Africa, though river flow/terrace formation and lake development in the Tibesti and Jebel Marra mountains.
+Residual Nile flow may be explained in this way.
 The highlands of Africa appear to have been less affected by drought during the last glacial maximum.

-The end of the glacial drought occurred between 17,000 and 11,000 years ago, with an earlier beginning noted in the Saharan mountains (possibly) 18,500 years ago.
+The end of the glacial drought occurred between 17,000 and 11,000 years ago, with an earlier beginning noted in the Acacus, Sinai and Saharan mountains 26,500–22,500 and (possibly) 18,500 years ago, respectively.
 In southern and central Africa earlier starts 17,000 and 17,500 years ago, respectively, may be linked to Antarctic warming, while Lake Malawi appears to have been low until about 10,000 years ago.

 High lake levels occurred in the Jebel Marra and Tibesti Mountains between 15,000 and 14,000 years ago and the youngest stage of glaciation in the High Atlas mountains took place at the same time as the Younger Dryas and early African humid period.
 Around 14,500 years ago, lakes started to appear in the arid areas.